 Building a Successful Automated Functional Testing Strategy

-Yesterday while working with my QA team, I had an epiphany that how often we get functional testing wrong.
+Yesterday while working with my software testing team, I had an epiphany that how often we get functional testing wrong..
 Instead of working out a balanced testing strategy we take the simple approach of ‘testing the product the same way a real customer would use it’.
 I believe though an enticing statement emulating the customer experience has its own costs.
 Functional testing is costly and time-consuming if your organization is still doing it manually.
 But the costs can be remarkably reduced by implementing automated functional testing.

 While working on software delivery projects, we will eventually face the decision of which tests should be automated to get a higher ROI.
 Also, to automate the functional testing you must have a pre-defined roadmap and strategy to save time and test maintenance.
 In this blog, you will get to know about which tests should be automated and a roadmap to implement automated functional testing.